ciyfhx/CiyConnect/README.md

 Here we translate the PacketEvent into a String object
 #### Note: Processors.ToStringProcessor is a build class that is already been defined

-Then we can just create a Flow.Subscriber which will receive the object that is translates
+Then we can just create a Flow.Subscriber which will receive the object that it translate
+### Java
 ```java

 public class PrintLineSubscriber implements Flow.Subscriber<String>{